darklaunch/darklaunch.com/blog/2018/01/09/trim-mp3-using-ffmpeg.md

 $ ffmpeg -i input.mp3 -ss 00:00:03 -to 00:03:42 -acodec copy output.mp3
 ```

-Use -ss for the start time.
+Use `-ss` for the start time.
-Use -to for the end time.
+Use `-to` for the end time.
 Note: The order of the parameters is significant.

-From `man ffmpeg-utils', here an accepted syntax for the time fields:
+From `man ffmpeg-utils`, here an accepted syntax for the time fields:

 ```
 [-][<HH>:]<MM>:<SS>[.<m>...]
 ```